 Ireland had a dire tournament, losing all three games in embarrassing fashion.
 As for McClean, he only saw 14 minutes of action, in the 4-0 loss to Spain.

 It quickly became apparent that Trapattoni had been too loyal to the players that had brought him this far, a dynamic which worked against the Sunderland winger.
-He was a player on fire, one who would have been given a far bigger chance in most other international setups.
+He was a player in the form of his life, one who would have been given a far bigger chance in most other international setups.
 Ultimately, not handing him a larger role in the team was a missed opportunity for all involved.

 If I’m honest, that knocked me a lot that I didn’t play in the European Championship and it took me a while to recover from that because it was the first time in a long time that I wasn’t being played and I felt that I should have been playing.

 During the Euros, I remember thinking that he said at the press conference that I was just there for the experience and I wouldn’t be playing.
 And then we were 3-0 down against Spain and he throws me on, and I felt a bit insulted really.